-A 2:2 degree with honours in Accounting, Finance, Investment, Economics or related discipline from a recognised university.
+A 2:2 degree (50%+) with honours in Accounting, Finance, Investment, Economics or related discipline from a recognised university.
 Evidence of mathematical/quantitative* ability and accounting** is essential.
 We do consider all applications where there is evidence of exceptional performance in modules relevant to the programme of study, significant relevant work experience or professional qualifications such as CFA, ACCA, ICAEW, ICAS and CIMA.

 Learn more at the entry requirements page.

 - Tailor your programme to match your career goals with a variety of optional modules

 - Training on key financial databases including Bloomberg and Thomson Reuters

 This programme is ideal for anyone wanting to start or progress their career in the finance function of an organisation and then move into general management later.
 It is relevant to working in small businesses where the ability to control finances is essential, within the finance function of large business organisations, and also in public sector organisations.